API Keys Management

 - One key per integration — Create separate keys for each service

-- Principle of least privilege — Assign the minimum role needed
+- Principle of least privilege — Assign only the minimum required permissions

 - Rotate regularly — Generate new keys quarterly, revoke old ones